What is Dial-a-Ride?

 The DAR service is exclusively for those individuals with physical disabilities that render them physically unable to board and alight from mainstream public transport to commute between home and work.
 Formal classification as being disabled does not necessarily make a person eligible to be registered to use the service.
 To qualify to use this service, prospective passengers are required to complete a registration form and undergo a formal assessment by an independent occupational therapist.
 See “registration process”

 - People who are able to board and/or alight from mainstream public transport

-- Mentally handicapped and/or challenged individuals i.e. those with diminished intellectual capacity which may affect their ability to travel independently
+- Persons with intellectual disabilities that may affect their ability to travel independently

-- Those living in old-age homes and/or care centres unless formally employed
+- People with disabilities living in old-age homes and/or care centres unless formally employed

 - Those with disabilities wanting to be transported for purposes other than work, such as social or medical reasons etc.